textileio/go-threads/db/README.md

 any number of criterias; if more than one criteria is used they will be interpreted as _OR_ conditions.
 A criteria contains the following information:
-- Which model to listen changes
+- Which collection to listen changes
 - What action is done (Create, Save, Delete)
 - Which EntitiID

 Any of the above three attributes can be set empty.
-For example, we can listen to all changes of all entities in a model if only the first attribute is set and the other two are left empty/default.
+For example, we can listen to all changes of all instances in a collection if only the first attribute is set and the other two are left empty/default.

 ### DBThreadAdapter (SingleThreadAdapter, unique implementation)